wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs-35.md

 Since Fedora switched their default filesystem to btrfs I decided to give it a go as I am exclusively using btrfs on all my systems, see: [Why I (still) like btrfs](../../btrfs/).
 Fedora's automatic installation routine with encryption is actually almost perfect for me except some changes regarding the btrfs mount options.

-So, in this guide I will show how to install Fedora 35 with the following structure:

-- an unencrypted EFI partition for the GRUB bootloader
-- a btrfs-inside-luks partition for the root filesystem containing the default subvolumes `root` for `/` and `home` for `/home`.[^1]
-- there is no need for a swap partition as Fedora creates a [SwapOnZram](https://fedoraproject.org/wiki/Changes/SwapOnZRAM) during start-up
-- automatic system snapshots and backups using [BTRBK](https://github.com/digint/btrbk) which will regularly take (almost instant) btrfs snapshots of the system and send/receive these to a backup disk given a chosen retention policy.
+So, in this guide I will show how to install Fedora 35 with automatic system snapshots and backups using [BTRBK](https://github.com/digint/btrbk) which will regularly take (almost instant) btrfs snapshots of the system and send/receive these to a backup disk given a chosen retention policy.[^1]
-- Optionally, I will also show how to encrypt the `/boot` partition, so you get a full-disk-encryption-system (including `/boot`) and only one passphrase prompt from GRUB.

-[^1]: Note that in a previous guide for [Fedora 33](../fedora-btrfs-33) I showed how to rename the subvolumes to `@` and `@home` in order to make [Timeshift](https://github.com/teejee2008/timeshift) work properly.
+[^1]: Note that in a previous guide for [Fedora 33](../fedora-btrfs-33) I showed how to rename the default subvolumes in Fedora from `root` and `home` to `@` and `@home` in order to make [Timeshift](https://github.com/teejee2008/timeshift) work properly.
 However, in this guide, I will focus on BTRBK instead of Timeshift as it provides an automatic way to not only make snapshots (like Timeshift) but also to make backups to another disk via btrfs send/receive.
+Moreover, in the previous guide I also showed how to optionally encrypt the boot partition; however, I typically use a Yubikey to unlock my luks partition(s) and that only works with a non-encrypted boot partition.
+Moreover, my personal thread level is that it is more likely that I'll loose my Laptop and I don't want people to access my files.
+The scenario where a person injects malicious code into my boot partition and the kernel files to then take over my computer is not relevant for me.

 **If you ever need to rollback your system, checkout [Restoring backups with BTRBK](https://github.com/digint/btrbk#restoring-backups).**